mottieraurelien/nano-alpine-linux/README.md

         - IP `192.168.10.10`
 - Reboot your server so that your router assign the right private IP address : `reboot`

-## Now, it's time to play
+## Defining the SSH-key based authentication

 Alpine Linux has been successfully installed and rebooted.
 I also notice that nano is now using the private IP address it's supposed to use (`ifconfig`).

+We can now focus on disabling the account based authentication and rely on the SSH key based authentication only.

 - Create a workspace folder: `mkdir -p $HOME/workspace/ && cd $HOME/workspace/`
-- Clone the git repository to configure your server
+- Clone the git repository: `git clone https://github.com/mottieraurelien/nano-alpine-linux.git`
-  properly: `git clone https://github.com/mottieraurelien/nano-alpine-linux.git && cd nano-alpine-linux.git`
+- Go into the cloned repository: `cd nano-alpine-linux`
 - Apply the basic configuration: `alpine/start.sh`
 - Connect to the server (from your laptop) using root username/password authentication so that you can add your public RSA key before turning off the root username/password authentication: